Ben McAdams: First Trump administration

+Second Trump administration

+In announcing his 2026 campaign, McAdams accused Trump of "trampling" on "democracy and our Constitution," and faulted the administration for failing to handle problems with inflation and affordability.

 Personal life

 McAdams is one of six children.
 He is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), and served a mission to Brazil in the mid-1990s.
 McAdams and his wife, Julie, have four children.

 During the COVID-19 pandemic, McAdams announced he had tested positive for COVID-19 on March 18, 2020.
 He was the second sitting member of Congress to test positive, after Mario Díaz-Balart earlier that day.
 On March 22, McAdams announced that he had been hospitalized since March 20 due to a "severe shortness of breath" related to COVID-19.
 He was released from the hospital on March 28.